DEIM-Management-System/Manual/forPresenter.md

 1. After finishing Q&A, you will stop your presentation from the menu, above the screen, stop sharing the contents.
 1. You can join the session as a participant.
 1. Before leaving the session, it is good for you to save chat by File->Save->Chat.
+1. Questions and comments may be posted on the bulletin board of each session.
+    * Please respond to them as much as possible.

 Note
 - You have 20 minutes including Q&A. But please prepare for 18 minutes (presentation: 12 -15 min., Q&A: 3 - 5 min.) because switching presentations takes time for a while.